AbdelkrimElAyachi/fingerWorkout/README.md

 # FingerWorkout

 FingerWorkout is an open-source web application designed to help users improve their typing speed and accuracy.
 It provides a range of exercises, games, and challenges to help users develop their typing skills.
+`
+**Note** : this project is only the frontend you can find the backend and the websocket project herer
+- Frond-end :
+- Back-end
+`

 ## Features